tobek/laminae/notes.md

     + comment out from rand.js
     + remove name from homepage TOC filler and with demonym from here
     + update translation log
+    + every now and then update fallback viz `laminaeData`
 - Summary
 - Read again, organize notes
 - Publish